What is 5s and why is it important?

 5S is extremely simple in terms of content but deceptively difficult to implement and execute successfully.
 It is wholly dependent upon high levels of employee participation at all levels and a determination to become operationally excellent.

-In order to go into more detail, we have broken down operational excellence into a series of chapters.
+In order to go into more detail, we have broken down our operational excellence services into a series of core subjects.
+Find out how each one can help you reduce costs and improve business efficiency.